Curiosity. Wonder. Friendship.

 Within these spaces we have created there is the opportunity to imagine, dream, and build friendships.
 This is where we play!

 "Adults admire their environment; they can remember it and think about it-- but a child absorbs it". - Unknown

 Communication and Documentation are at the core of our program.
 We work hard to keep our program community connected.

-By documenting children's days our teachers, families, extended family, and support staff, are all able to stay connected and engage in dialogue.
+By documenting children's days the teacher, family, extended family, and support people if they are involved, are all able to stay connected and engage in dialogue.
 The documentation becomes a portfolio of your child's learning that is able to remain with them as long as you choose.
 It can also be shared with others in the future, either for educational purposes or as a collection of memories.
 You are always in control of who can see your child's portfolio as you are able to create your own network by personal invitation.